butternetwork/butter-mos-contracts/README.md

 ### Call `setBridge(...)`

-`setBridge` methods mark certain bridge address as 'allowed' in MCS.
-It allows MCS smart contract know which MCS address(MCS address = Bridge address) is 'legit'.
-For example if the mcs address on MAP Relay Chain is 0x1234..., then MCS contract on ethereum should call `setBridge('0x1234...') ` in order to allow processing messages from '0x1234...', which is the legit mcs address on MAP Relay Chain.
+`setBridge` methods mark certain bridge address as 'allowed' in MOS.
+It allows MOS smart contract know which MOS address(MOS address = Bridge address) is 'legit'.
+For example if the MOS address on MAP Relay Chain is 0x1234..., then MOS contract on ethereum should call `setBridge('0x1234...') ` in order to allow processing messages from '0x1234...', which is the legit MOS address on MAP Relay Chain.

-### Call `setFeeCenter(...)`(only on MCSRelay)
+### Call `setFeeCenter(...)`(only on MOSRelay)

-MCSRelay smart contract on MAP relay chain needs to call `setFeeCenter(address)`to set the correct fee center that handles all the fee related functionalities.
+MOSRelay smart contract on MAP relay chain needs to call `setFeeCenter(address)`to set the correct fee center that handles all the fee related functionalities.

-### Call `setTokenRegister(...)`(only on MCSRelay)
+### Call `setTokenRegister(...)`(only on MOSRelay)

-MCSRelay smart contract on MAP relay chain needs to call `setTokenRegister(address)`to set the correct token register that handles all the token mappings. i.e. which token on src chain map to which token on target chain.
+MOSRelay smart contract on MAP relay chain needs to call `setTokenRegister(address)`to set the correct token register that handles all the token mappings. i.e. which token on src chain map to which token on target chain.

-Now we have successfully initalized all the smart contracts, but we can't bridge token yet, we need to tell mcs which token can be bridged.
+Now we have successfully initalized all the smart contracts, but we can't bridge token yet, we need to tell MOS which token can be bridged.